andrewrk/genesis/README.md

 # Genesis Digital Audio Workstation

-Genesis is a work-in-progress digital audio workstation with some ambitious
-goals: peer-to-peer multiplayer editing, complete plugin safety, and a built-in peer-to-peer community which shares plugins, projects, and samples.
+Genesis is a cross-platform digital audio workstation with ambitious goals: peer-to-peer multiplayer editing, complete plugin safety, and a built-in community which shares plugins, projects, and samples.

-Cross platform support is planned, however, currently only Linux is supported.
+Genesis aims to make music creation collaborative, global, free, and open source.

 Genesis is not ready for serious users yet.
 If you're excited about the project, follow the [development blog](http://genesisdaw.org/) or sustain development